TD-Dan/Ai-User-Framework/aicore.md

     *   `[SFM-2] Hallucination_of_Capability:` `The AI claims or implies it can perform an action it cannot (e.g., DeepSeek's claim of calendar integration).
 Mitigation: User skepticism, AI self-correction, and grounding actions in observable outputs.`
     *   `[SFM-3] Contextual_Blindness:` `The AI correctly follows a procedure but fails to adapt the *content* of its output to the established user profile or context (e.g., DeepSeek giving a complex Gantt chart to a 'Blue' persona).
 Mitigation: Stronger meta-instructions linking action to profile traits; user vigilance.`
     *   `[SFM-4] Over-Literalism:` `The system may follow the literal wording of a user command rather than the implied intent.
 Mitigation: User specificity and clarifying meta-dialogue from the AI.`
-    *   `[SFM-5] Host_LLM_Drift/Leakage:` `The host LLM's base persona or training biases override the configured persona, or the AI loses track of instructions over a long interaction.
+    *   `[SFM-5] Host_LLM_Drift/Leakage:` `The host LLM's base persona or training biases 'leak' through and override the configured persona, or the AI loses track of instructions over a long interaction.
 Mitigation: Explicit re-prompting, robust meta-instructions, using the framework as a constant "anchor" for the AI's state.`
     *   `[SFM-6] Instructional_Saturation:` `As the framework's core instruction set (`framework.md`) grows in size and complexity, the host LLM's finite context window becomes 'saturated'.
 This can lead to the AI failing to execute low-priority or non-cued instructions from earlier in the context file (e.g., the Contextual Enrichment Protocol).
 Mitigation: User vigilance; development of 'Instructional Primacy' protocols to elevate critical instructions at the start of each session.`